RSerhii/defiant-core/README.md

 * Default browser issue fixed on Windows
 * Linux icon fixed
-* Dissenter extension updated to 0.1.9
+* The Hive extension updated to 0.1.9